giannitedesco/giannitedesco.github.com/_posts/2020-02-08-arbitrary-remote-code-exec.md

-By LXC 3 the templates system had been removed to a historical repo and the _status quo_ is now that images are built securely and signed on trusted infrastructure and then signed to users over https and with a signature which is checked by `lxc-download`.
+By LXC 3 the templates system had been removed to a historical repo and the _status quo_ is now that images are built securely and signed on trusted infrastructure and then sent to users over https and with a signature which is checked by `lxc-download`.

 This is a fine example of the concerns which go in to building a software